make-demo-learn-math/make-demo-learn-math.github.io/doc/Outline.md

 Writing even a small game can be a great way to learn math.
-I will share the topics that I've learned myself just by dabbling.
+I will share topics that I've learned myself just by dabbling.
-To provide motivation, we start with a description of two features in a hypothetical game.
+Starting with two features in a hypothetical game,
+I will show how math can be interesting and interactive.
 By the end of the presentation developers and non-developers alike will have an appreciation for some of the math